intellifi-nl/webapi-doc/quick-start.md

 Curl
 ----

 Off course you can also perform all given examples in curl, the good old unix tool for doing HTTP requests.
-You could also install curl on Windows if you like.
+You could also install curl on Windows if you'd like.

 Adding a new location i.e. can be done by:
 ```